All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 The fundamentals of both the hardware and software in a computer system.
-Topics include: representation of information, computer organization and design, assembly and microprogramming, current technology in logic design.
-(Students who have taken CSE 30 may not take ECE 30 for credit.)
+Topics include representation of information, computer organization and design, assembly and microprogramming, current technology in logic design.
 Prerequisites: ECE 15 and 25 with grades of C– or better.

-Fundamental circuit theory concepts, Kirchoff’s voltage and current laws, Thevenin’s and Norton’s theorems, loop and node analysis, time-varying signals, transient first order circuits, steady-state sinusoidal response.
+Fundamental circuit theory concepts, Kirchhoff’s voltage and current laws, Thevenin’s and Norton’s theorems, loop and node analysis, time-varying signals, transient first order circuits, steady-state sinusoidal response.
 MATH 20C and PHYS 2B must be taken concurrently.
 Program or materials fees may apply.
 Prerequisites: MATH 18, 20A–B, and PHYS 2A.

 Steady-state circuit analysis, first and second order systems, Fourier Series and Transforms, time domain analysis, convolution, transient response, Laplace Transform, and filter design.
-Prerequisites: Math 20A-B-C, ECE 15, and ECE 35.
+Prerequisites: ECE 35.

 Introduction to linear and nonlinear components and circuits.
-Topics will include: two terminal devices, bipolar and field-effect transistors, and large and small signal analysis of diode and transistor circuits.
-(Course material and/or program fees may apply.)
-Prerequisites: ECE 15, 25, and 35.
+Topics will include two terminal devices, bipolar and field-effect transistors, and large and small signal analysis of diode and transistor circuits.
+(Program or materials fees may apply.)
+Prerequisites: ECE 35.

-The freshman seminar program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
-Freshman seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
-Enrollment is limited to fifteen to twenty students, with preference given to entering freshmen.
+The First-year Student Seminar program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
+First-year student seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
+Enrollment is limited to fifteen to twenty students, with preference given to entering first-year students.
 Prerequisites: none.

 This seminar class will provide a broad review of current research topics in both electrical engineering and computer engineering.
 Typical subject areas are signal processing, VLSI design, electronic materials and devices, radio astronomy, communications, and optical computing.
 Prerequisites: none.

 Linear active circuit and system design.
 Topics include frequency response; use of Laplace transforms; design and stability of filters using operational amplifiers.
 Integrated lab and lecture involves analysis, design, simulation, and testing of circuits and systems.
-Prerequisites: ECE 15, ECE 25, ECE 35, ECE 45 and ECE 65.
+Program or materials fees may apply.
+Prerequisites: ECE 45 and ECE 65.
 ECE 65 may be taken concurrently.

 Complex variables.
 Singularities and residues.
 Signal and system analysis in continuous and discrete time.
 Fourier series and transforms.
 Laplace and z-transforms.
 Linear Time Invariant Systems.
 Impulse response, frequency response, and transfer functions.
 Poles and zeros.
 Stability.
 Convolution.
 Sampling.
 Aliasing.
 Prerequisites: ECE 45 with grade of C– or better.